Theodore Wirth Regional Park Activities

 Theodore Wirth Regional Park is the largest park in the Minneapolis park system with over 740 acres of land.
 Located West of Downtown Minneapolis, this park can be enjoyed throughout all four seasons – yes, even during the winter months.

-Please note, because of the warming weather and new restrictions regarding COVID-19, a lot of Minnesotans are taking to the outdoors for a breath of fresh air and a break from their homes.
+Please note, because of new restrictions regarding COVID-19, a lot of Minnesotans are taking to the outdoors for a breath of fresh air and a break from their homes.
 This means walkways and popular outdoor locations are likely to be busier than usual.
 Please continue to practice social distancing in these settings, remaining at least 6 feet away from passerbys and others near you.

 Photo Credit: Krivit Photography